musaver/admin-fbr-inventory/docs/BULK_PRODUCT_IMPORT.md

 - `Sale Type` - Type of sale (default: "Goods at standard rate")

 ### Unit of Measurement Column (Optional)
-- `UOM` - Unit of measurement (select from predefined list or custom value)
+- `UOM` - Unit of measurement (maps to `uom` database column, select from predefined list or custom value)

 ### Valid Stock Status Values
 Based on the exact predefined reasons in the add stock movement form: